2019 Central Arkansas Bears football team

-The 2019 Central Arkansas Bears football team represents the University of Central Arkansas in the 2019 NCAA Division I FCS football season as a member of the Southland Conference.
-The Bears are led by second-year head coach Nathan Brown and play their home games at Estes Stadium.
-UCA finished the regular season 9-3 overall, 7-2 in Southland Conference play, earning a share of the 2019 Southland Conference championship, and a first round bye in the FCS playoffs with a #8 seeding.
+The 2019 Central Arkansas Bears football team represented the University of Central Arkansas in the 2019 NCAA Division I FCS football season as a member of the Southland Conference.
+The Bears were led by second-year head coach Nathan Brown and played their home games at Estes Stadium.
+UCA finished the regular season 9–3 overall, 7–2 in Southland Conference play, earning a share of the 2019 Southland Conference championship, and a first round bye in the FCS playoffs with a #8 seeding.

-Previous season

-The Bears finished the 2018 season 6–5, 5–4 in Southland play to finish in a four-way tie for fourth place.

 Preseason

 Preseason poll

 The Southland Conference released their preseason poll on July 18, 2019.
 The Bears were picked to finish in second place.

 Preseason All–Southland Teams

 The Bears placed seven players on the preseason all–Southland teams.